A Conversation with Chris Policinski

 Saturday, September 1, 2018

 This issue’s guest is Chris Policinski, the recently retired president and CEO of Land O’Lakes, Inc. Policinski has more than 35 years of experience in the food industry.
 He joined Land O’Lakes, Inc. in 1997 and was appointed president and CEO in 2005.
 Prior to joining Land O’Lakes, Inc., he held leadership positions with Kraft General Foods, Bristol-Myers Squibb, and The Pillsbury Company.
-He also is an emeritus member of the Carlson School Board of Overseers.
+He also is an emeritus member of the Carlson School Board of Advisors.

-For several years, you had been a member of the Carlson School’s Board of Overseers, now an emeritus member.
+For several years, you had been a member of the Carlson School’s Board of Advisors, now an emeritus member.
 What motivated you to donate your time and talent to the school in this way?

 I didn’t grow up in Minneapolis-St. Paul, but realized right away when I moved here what a special place it is—18 Fortune 500 companies don’t cluster in a Midwestern city for no reason.
 I believe one of the main drivers of their interest in the area is the University of Minnesota.
 I wanted to support the school and become engaged in its talent development for the region to help build for the future.